 Writing-Specific Freelance Skills

 Individuals who want to further their freelance writing business need different hard and soft skills depending on what services they provide and what specific industries they are focused on working with.
-It’s important to note that freelance writers need skills and traits that might not necessarily apply to a graphic designer, video editor, or accountant.
-For those perusing freelance writing jobs, there are some specific skills, both hard and soft that will prove to be invaluable to writers as they work to gain new clients and improve their writing careers.

-Some of these writer-specific skill sets can include, but are not limited to the following:
+Some of these writer-specific skill sets can include, but are not limited to, the following:

 1. Content Writing